Grand Central Oyster Bar

 • price 4 of 4

-Dating back to 1885, Keens' interior is adorned with the smoking pipes of long-ago guests like Babe Ruth, J.P.
-Morgan and Teddy Roosevelt.
-Beveled-glass doors, two working fireplaces and dark wood recall a time when “Diamond Jim” Brady piled his table with bushels of oysters, slabs of seared beef and troughs of ale.
-The present menu includes a thick mutton chop and steaks that hold their own against any in town.
+With interiors adorned with memorabilia like the smoking pipes of long-ago guests like Babe Ruth and Teddy Roosevelt, beveled-glass doors, two working fireplaces and dark woods that recall a time when Gilded Age baron “Diamond Jim” Brady piled his table with bushels of oysters, slabs of seared beef and troughs of ale, a visit to Keen’s feels like stepping back in time decades.
+To this day, the menu includes a thick mutton chop and steaks that hold their own against any in town.

 • American